Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface

-A microtube can be made of nano-materials, e.g. longitudinally aligned carbon nanotube (CNT) forest, which can provide the solid plasma with flexible density in the range of $10^{19} -10^{24}~\si{cm^{-3}}$~\cite{Yu:2009aa}.
-The SPP field is shown in Fig.~\ref{fig:SPP_fields}, which is obtained from a PIC simulation where a microtube of radius $a=1.5~\si{\mu m}$ is used.
-A $20~\si{\mu m}$-long vacuum section is placed at the head of the target to initialise the laser pulse and provides a sharp annular edge.
+A microtube can be made of nano-materials, e.g., a longitudinally aligned carbon nanotube (CNT) forest, which can provide the solid plasma with flexible density in the range of $10^{19} -10^{24}~\si{cm^{-3}}$~\cite{Yu:2009aa}.
+The excited SPP and corresponding electric fields are shown in Fig.~\ref{fig:SPP_fields}, which are obtained from a PIC simulation where a microtube of radius $a=1.5~\si{\mu m}$ is used.
+A $20~\si{\mu m}$-long vacuum section is placed at the head of the target to initialise the laser pulse and provides a sharp annular edge at $z=0~\si{\mu m}$.
 As the bulk size of the tube is much larger than the inner radius of a CNT, e.g. up to several $\si{nm}$, the effect from the inner structure of CNTs is neglected.
-A CP laser pulse of wavelength $\lambda_l=0.8~\si{\mu m}$ and normalized strength $a_0=6$ propagates in the $z$ direction and is focused to the entrance of the microtube at $z=0~\si{\mu m}$, with root-mean-square (RMS) waist $w_0=2.0~\si{\mu m}$, and duration $\sigma_{\tau}=20.0~\si{fs}$.
+A CP laser pulse of wavelength $\lambda_l=0.8~\si{\mu m}$ and normalised strength $a_0=6$ propagates along the axis in the $z$ direction and is focused to the entrance of the microtube, with root-mean-square (RMS) waist $w_0=2.0~\si{\mu m}$, and duration $\sigma_{\tau}=20.0~\si{fs}$.
 These parameters give a peak field of $24.0~\si{TV/m}$, or $13.6~\si{TV/m}$ on the inner surface.
 This is sufficient for the pulse front to instantaneously ionise electrons of the material within half a cycle.
 Therefore, the material properties, e.g., lattice structure or optical absorption, are unimportant for electron dynamics.
-For ultrashort laser pulses, e.g. duration $L \ll 100~\si{fs}$, the plasma expansion can be neglected and the solid target can be assumed to maintain the sharp-edge cold plasma profile.
+For femtosecond laser pulses, the interaction time is also in the order of femtoseconds.
+Significant hydrodynamic surface expansion, however, occurs on a much slower picosecond timescale.
+Therefore, for moderate laser strength with high contrast, the solid surface can be maintained during the interaction.
 These conditions allow the propagation of SPPs on the vacuum-plasma interface.